mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 Currently, *Tyk Cloud* exclusively supports card payments.
 For alternative payment methods, please [contact us](https://tyk.io/contact/).
 {{< /note >}}

-## Payment Method Maintenance
+#### Payment Method Maintenance

 As a *Billing Admin* user, you have the ability to edit or delete an existing payment method.
 Deleting a payment method without adding a new one will result in your plan going into [retirement]({{< ref "tyk-cloud/account-billing/retirement" >}}) at the end of your current billing cycle.

-### Upgrade Free Trial
+### Upgrade Your Free Trial

-## Introduction

-This page explains how you can upgrade your free trial of Tyk Cloud to a full account, to continue enjoying the benefits of Tyk Cloud.
+This section explains how you can upgrade your free trial of Tyk Cloud to a full account, to continue enjoying the benefits of Tyk Cloud.

-## My free trial is coming to an end.
+#### My free trial is coming to an end.
 What are my options?

 Every new Tyk Cloud account is assigned to a 48 hour free trial.
 You have the following options:

 * Upgrade to a paid plan at any stage of the free trial period.
 * Use the free trial period and upgrade after it expires

-## What happens if my free trial expires?
+#### What happens if my free trial expires?

 If your free trial ends without you upgrading, your account enters what we call [retirement]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#retirement" >}}).

-## What does upgrading a free trial account involve?
+#### What does upgrading a free trial account involve?

 To upgrade your free trial, you (as a Billing Admin) need to:
 * Add a [payment method]({{< ref "tyk-cloud/account-billing/add-payment-method" >}}) to your organization
 * Select a new [plan]({{< ref "tyk-cloud/account-billing/plans" >}}) from our list

-## I've trialled more than what my desired paid plan allows.
+#### I've trialled more than what my desired paid plan allows.

 During the free trial we give you the same access as our Enterprise Global plan.
 When you come to the end of your free trial, you may want to subscribe to a plan such as 'Proof of Concept' which only allows 1 Environment, Cloud Control Plane and Cloud Data Plane.
 If you had an excess of these set up during your free trial, you would need to remove the appropriate amount of Environments etc from your Organization in order to start the paid plan.
 But don't worry, we'll let you know what you need to remove when you go to purchase a plan.

 ### Managing Billing Admin

-## Introduction

 This page explains what a Tyk Cloud billing admin can do as part of your API management process, giving you complete control over your API management.